lucasvolkmer/d2l-en-branch/chapter_recurrent-modern/gru.md

 def init_gru_state(batch_size, num_hiddens, device):
     return (torch.zeros((batch_size, num_hiddens), device=device), )
 ```

-Now we are ready to define the GRU model.
-Its structure is the same as that of the basic RNN cell, except that the update equations are more complex.

 Agora estamos prontos para definir o modelo GRU.
 Sua estrutura é a mesma da célula RNN básica, exceto que as equações de atualização são mais complexas.